transitiverobotics/transact/README.md

 1. Go to https://portal.transitiverobotics.com and create an account.
 1. In your local transAct clone, copy `sample.env` file to `.env` and edit it:
-   - **VITE_TRANSITIVE_USER** is your Transitive username.
+   - **VITE_TRANSITIVE_USER** set this to your Transitive username, created in Step 1.
-   - **JWT_SECRET** is the JWT secret from your Security page: https://portal.transitiverobotics.com/security.
+   - **JWT_SECRET** set this to your JWT secret found on your Security page: https://portal.transitiverobotics.com/security.
 1. Run `npm install` to install all dependencies.

 ### Run
-1. Run `npm run dev` to start transAct locally.
+1. Run `npm run dev` to start transAct locally in dev mode.
 2. Navigate to http://localhost:3000/.
-3. Enjoy!.
+3. Enjoy!

-At first you won't see any robots on your dashboards.
-This is because you don't yet have any robots attached to your Transitive account on transitiverobotics.com.
+At first you won't see any robots on your dashboard.
+This is because you haven't yet added any robots to your Transitive account on transitiverobotics.com.
 We'll do this next.

 ## Get some robots
 Follow the [instructions](https://transitiverobotics.com/docs/guides/getting-started/ "Getting started") to add robots to your Transitive account.
 If you just want to see it working quickly you can use our example Docker image.
 Go to [fleet page](https://portal.transitiverobotics.com/ "Fleet page"), down to the end of the **Add devices** section and you'll find a command you can grab to run a local Docker robot.